atwumasi/RetrospectiveComparison/README.md

 ## TODO ##

-markup : * Bullet list
+Markup : * Bullet list
           * Parallelize the algorithm
           * Enhance the algorithm to be more efficient
           * Create restraints on the parameters limitlessness